sunmait/js-guidelines/API.md

 };
 ```

-Why: supporting multiple filter for the same field adds lot of complexity to the code.
+`Why`: supporting multiple filter for the same field adds lot of complexity to the code.
 It's just hard to support and it's a very rare case to add this complexity everywhere.
 If we will need to support it we'll find some workaround.

 ## Search